ben-abraham/raven-trader-pro/README.md

 # Features (Roughly in order) #

 - [x] Adding "Pro" to the name
-- [x] Create Buy Orders.
+- [x] Create Single/Bulk Buy Orders.
-- [x] Create Sell Orders.
+- [x] Create Single/Bulk Sell Orders.
-- [x] Complete Buy/Sell Orders.
+- [x] Create Single/Bulk Trade Orders (exchange XX of asset A for YY of asset B)
 - [x] Asset List
 - [x] Soft-locking UTXO's (UTXO's setup on the buy/sell screen are locked to prevent use when setting up future UTXO's.)
+- [x] [Optional/Default] Hard-Locking of UTXO's (UTXOs will appear gone and will be unspendable to core wallet.)
+This prevents accidental order invalidation
 - [x] Soft-Remove Trade Order (Hide, but remember so it can be displayed if executed.)
 - [x] Hard-Remove Trade Order (Invalidate the previous UTXO by using it in a transaction to yourself.)

-- [x] Asset <-> Asset swaps
-- [x] [Optional] Hard-Locking of UTXO's (UTXOs will appear gone and will be unspendable to core wallet.)
-This prevents accidental order invalidation
-- [ ] Bulk buy/sell order creation.
-Would require making & locking many UTXO's individually.
+## TODO ##

 - [ ] System notification on completed trade
 - [ ] Proxy asset signing/reissuing.
 (Party `A` owns admin asset, Party `B` requests a child asset be minted/reissued/etc under `A`'s admin asset.)
+From the creators side, this just looks like a buy order for an asset that doesn't exist yet.
 - [ ] Proper asset decimal/metadata support.
 - [ ] Available UTXO dialog (with option to manually lock/unlock?
 UTXO's.)
 - [ ] Settings menu
+- [ ] -- RPC Settings
+- [ ] -- RPC Profiles (save multiple servers)
 - [ ] -- Preferred rvn/asset destination address
 - [ ] -- Previous order history age (remove records after x days)
 - [ ] -- Adjustable fee rate for optionally faster confirmation